How To Easily & Safely Catch A Snake & The Best Tool To Use

 Snake grabber handle..
 Easily capture and relocate a snake, but do it safely.
 We've found the 47" snake grabber to be the best tool to relocate snakes safely. #TexasHomesteader

-Plus the 47″ length is loooooong enough to keep the snake far away as he carries it down the driveway to relocate it.
-You know longer is better than shorter.
+Plus the 47″ length is long enough to keep the snake far away as he carries it down the driveway to relocate it.

 Where To Buy Snake Catchers / Grabbers

-Here are two online sources for the longer 47″ length snake grabbers:
+Here are two major online sources for the longer 47″ length snake grabbers:

 Amazon: * 47’’ Snake Clamp Catcher